sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

 More specifically, the workflow recommended with Sharetribe is that you have three deployments of your client application:

-- production deployment, connected to your live environment and running real transactions
+- production deployment, connected to your Live environment and running real transactions
-- test deployment, connected to your test environment and intended for previewing no-code changes
+- test deployment, connected to your Test environment and intended for previewing no-code changes
-- dev deployment, connected to your dev environment and intended for testing and previewing code-level changes.
+- dev deployment, connected to your Dev environment and intended for testing and previewing code-level changes.

 We recommend that you keep your production and test deployments